rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description:

 content_markdown: |-
-  You use the Technopedia query language (TQL) to create queries that to use with the `/tql` endpoint to retrieve data from the Technopedia database.
+  You use the Technopedia query language (TQL) to create queries that you use with the `/tql` endpoint to retrieve data from the Technopedia database.
   <br>
   TQL is a declarative query language that allows you to specify the data that you want to retrieve by referring to nodes, relationships, and attributes in the Technopedia database.